 A total of 313 kilometers (194 miles) from door to door needed to be covered.
 In our Porsche Cayenne that kind of distance seemed ridiculous.
 We were sure this trip would be a piece of cake and that it would be over far too soon.

 So we raced the BMW X7 to the Tempelhof Autobahn ramp and got going.
-The kickdown was off limits because there is a general speed limit of 80 km/h (50 mph) on all freeways within Berlin’s city limits.
+The kickdown was off limits because there is a general speed limit of 80 km/h (50 mph) on virtually all freeways within Berlin’s city limits.
 On some stretches, they take it down to 60 km/h (37 mph).
+To hell with that.

 Jesus Christ!
 This is like cruising on the ‘i95’ from Washington D.C. to New York City.
 If we had wanted to fall asleep, we would have stayed on our damned sofa, watching ‘Designated Survivor’.

 Just as we were getting used to moving forward like a snail, the first construction site came up at the horizon.
 Guess what: Berlin is having bridges repaired on the Autobahn A111.
 So we needed to squeeze the S-Class between rather large trucks and a cement wall in order to be able to move forward at all, on the left lane.
 Morons!

 After an hour of fighting our way through exaggerated traffic, we finally saw the Berlin city limits sign coming closer and closer.
 We passed it!
 Yes!
 That sign also marks the end of speed limits.
 So we made the Corvette move.
 Great!
 We would race over to Hamburg within an hour!

 But no. On the ‘Berliner Ring’ alone, as many as sixteen construction sites are being worked on.
 Will they improve the road quality?
 Yes.
 Do those public works stimulate the economy?
 Yes.
 Did we give a damn?
 No. We just wanted to get up to speed.